 Data Acquisition:

-Landsat 8 OLI atmospherically-corrected data was downloaded from the USGS Earth Explorer website.
-Landsat data was downloaded for both the warm season and the cold season and the path-rows were chosen because they each represent different terrain and vegetation types.
-The particular path-rows and the dates are noted in table 1 below.
+Landsat 8 OLI atmospherically-corrected data were downloaded from the USGS Earth Explorer website.
+Landsat data was downloaded for both the warm season and the cold season and path-rows were chosen to represent different terrain and vegetation types (Table 1).
 MODIS data from 2009-2015 were obtained from the NASA’s Reverb Echo website.
 MOD09Q1 (Surface reflectance), MOD13Q1 (vegetation indices), and MOD15A2 (leaf area index) were downloaded for the entire time period.